DarkTechnomancer/darktechnomancer.github.io/README.md

     ns.hackAnalyzeSecurity(threads, target);
     ns.growthAnalyzeSecurity(threads, target);
 It's a waste of RAM to use them, but I've included them here for completeness and because that waste really is trivial.

+    weakenAnalyze(threads, cores);
+Okay, so actually there is a special case.
+When running weaken from your home console, the effectiveness is improved by cores.
+In that case, you'll want to use this to determine the number of threads, but just remember that you should only factor in cores if you *know* that your tasks are going to be executed there.

 #### Formulas functions
 While it's not strictly necessary, Formulas.exe *is* incredibly powerful, and so I'll take a moment to quickly go over the most relevant functions and what they can do for you.
 Aside from the `growThreads` already mentioned there's: